Sonic Adventure 2/Bugs

 Now, it's one thing to say "find a place to die that allows you to touch the back ring in a precise window of 67 to 120 frames after that, then do it again."
 It's another thing to actually make good on those instructions without a personal timer that's constantly aware of each passing frame.
 The easiest way, by far, to die in that manner can be found in mission 2 of Security Hall.
 There are two Spark Beetles in the "C" block of the yellow (second) floor, which will move toward you (albeit slowly) and put up an intermittent damaging electric field, and the second floor is at just the right height that falling in the helpless death animation will land on the back ring at the right time.
 After getting hit, characters will always be knocked backward from the way they're facing, so get up to the edge of the second floor to your right, stand in the middle of the first two columns of safes, and turn to face away from the starting point, then wait for the beetle to move toward you and hit you into the back ring, and you should be one step closer to the game's fastest method of filling up the life total.
 It's also possible to perform the steps (albeit with varying degrees of difficulty) in Meteor Herd, Pumpkin Hill, and even Crazy Gadget, but for all practical purposes, Security Hall is the only one worth considering.

-Shiny two tone Chao colors are off from what they should be.
-Possibly due to the rushed condition of the port.
-For example a Shiny two tone run/run/dark Chao will be red with light yellow stripes rather than Black with red stripes.
+Shiny two-tone Chao colors are off from what they should be in the 2012 re-release, possibly due to the rushed condition of the port.
+For example, a Shiny two-tone run/run/dark Chao will be red with light yellow stripes rather than black with red stripes.

 |Sonic Adventure 2|